wimrijnders/V3DLib/README.md

 Prior to the Pi 4, this meant compiling for just the `VideoCore 4` GPU.
 The Pi 4, however, has a `VideoCore 6` GPU which, although related, is significantly different.
-`V3DLib` compiles and assembles for both version of the VideoCore GPU.
+`V3DLib` compiles and assembles for both versions of the VideoCore GPU.

 Kernel programs compile dynamically, so that a given program can run unchanged on any version of the RaspBerry Pi.
-Kernel programs are generated inline and offloaded to the GPU's at runtime.
+The kernels are generated inline and offloaded to the GPU's at runtime.

 `V3DLib` contains a high-level programming language for easing the pain of GPU-programming.
 The following is an example of the language (the 'Hello' example):